doubleodd/website/src/implementations.md

     [https://github.com/doubleodd/go-do255](https://github.com/doubleodd/go-do255)

-    The Go implementation is considered correct and secure; all the code is strict constant-time.
+    The Go implementation is considered correct and secure; all the code is strictly constant-time.
 It is pure Go code that should run on any supported Go platform.
 It internally uses 64-bit types with `math/bits` functionalities (especially `Add64()`, `Sub64()` and
     `Mul64()`) which provide decent performance in a portable way on